-An ethnographic study also allows you to collect qualitative information on your users, but over longer periods of time- from a few days to a few months.
+An ethnographic study also allows you to collect qualitative information about your users, but over longer periods of time- from a few days to a few months.
 For the “diary study” method, participants are asked to write down their experience through a diary logbook.
 Smartphones have made this method easier as they can now include photo, audio and video content.

 Select the most appropriate need: